xiicloud/sendmail/README.md

 sendmail
 ========

-Setup your mail service like mailgun in one minute, support: smtp/mailgun-http.
+Setup your mail service like mailgun in one minute at anywhere(home/office/datacenter/cloud/vps), support: smtp/mailgun-http.

 ## Requirement